Norfolk · Private rented sector

 Norwich landlord FAQs

-Does the Renters' Rights Act apply in Norwich?
+Does the Renters' Rights Act apply to Norwich landlords?

 Yes.
-Norwich is in England and all Renters' Rights Act 2025 provisions apply from 1 May 2026 — including Section 21 abolition, mandatory Periodic Assured Tenancy Agreements for new lettings, Section 13 rent increases, Awaab's Law, and the Information Sheet obligation for existing tenants.
+Norwich is in England (Norfolk) and all Renters' Rights Act 2025 provisions apply from 1 May 2026, abolition of Section 21, Periodic Assured Tenancy Agreements for all new lettings, Section 13 rent increases (Form 4A, once per 12 months, 2 months' notice), Awaab's Law hazard response timeframes, and the Information Sheet for all existing tenants (deadline 31 May 2026).